Backcountry Trips

 The google map below shows the route of each trip and Atlas squares.
 Clicking a route will show a description of the trip, with details about the length and equipment needed.

 The trips below vary widely in duration, difficulty, and effort required.
 Each trip addresses coverage gaps unique to each route, which is why some trips target more squares than others.
 The intention is to get the minimum level of coverage for each target square – i.e., 20 peak atlassing hours and 25 point counts.
-Most trips are designed to be completed by 4 people, but can also be done with a smaller group over a longer period of time.
+Most trips are designed to be completed by four people, but can also be done with a smaller group over a longer period of time.
 Any trip that requires a certain number of people will say so in the description.
 Ideally, each trip should have one Atlasser who is familiar with most of the birds of the region by ear and who is able to conduct point counts.
 However, we can also provide digital recorders for those not able to conduct point counts.

 These trips would be run and funded by volunteers – but we’re here to provide guidance and information as needed!
 The Atlas office may also be able to coordinate free camping permits within Ontario Parks for these trips.